-- 5. Conditions requiring blade replacement: - Any hole in hollow blade shell (doesn't apply if a replacement metal erosion shield will cover hole). - Any crack deeper than .025". - Any solid tip damage that can't be trimmed off completely - 6.
+- 6. Conditions requiring bladereplacement: - Any hole in hollow blade shell (doesn't apply if a replacement metal erosion shield will cover hole).

+- Any crack deeper than .025". - Any solid tip damage that can't be trimmed off completely - 7.
 Remove Mounting Bolts and dimensionally check against one another.
-Any bolts that exhibit stretching, corrosion or damage such as cracks or nicks are to be replaced. - 7.
-Remove the Hub Mount Half .
-Inspect both hub-halves for corrosion. - 8.
-Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
-If damaged, replace the spinner bulkhead. - 9.
-It is recommended to replace the Hub hardware during the 12 month condition inspection.
-The special wedge-lock washers should also be replaced. - 10.
+Any bolts that exhibit stretching, corrosion or damage such as cracks or nicks are to be replaced. - 8.
+Remove the Hub Mount Half.
+Inspect both hub-halves for corrosion. - Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
+If damaged, replace the spinner bulkhead. - 10.
+Check torque on optional spacer, if you remove the spacer, keep track of orientation so as not to change propeller orientation (affects dynamic balancing). - 11.It is recommended to replace the Hub hardware during the 12 month condition inspection.
+Because the initial installation typically involves re-pitching the propeller several times, it is HIGHLY recommended the special wedge-lock washers be replaced during the 12 month condition inspection. - 12.
 Reinstall the assembly per the above installation instructions.

-2000-Hour Major Periodic Inspection Must be accomplished by an A&P or IA.
+2000-Hour Major Periodic Inspection Must be accomplished by an A&PorIA.

-- Remove Spinner Dome and examine it for damage, and cracks.
+- 1. Remove Spinner Dome and examine it for damage, and cracks.
 If necessary, replace the Spinner Dome. - 2.
-Remove Clamping Bolts and washers and retire both sets from service. - Remove the Hub Clamp Half and set aside. - Remove Mounting Bolts and washers and retire both sets from service. - Remove the Hub Mount Half.
-5. - Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
-If damaged, replace the spinner bulkhead. - 7.
-Send both hub halves and both blades to an Approved Propeller Repair Center for the remaining 2000 hour inspection. - NOTE: These blades do not have life limitation.
+Remove Clamping Bolts and washers, Retire both sets from service. - 3.
+Remove the Hub Clamp Half and set aside. - 4.
+Remove Mounting Bolts and washers and Retire both sets from service. - 5.
+Remove the Hub Mount Half. - 6.
+Remove the rear spinner bulkhead and examine for missing fasteners, damage, and cracks.
+If damaged, replace the spinner bulkhead.
+Check torque on optional spacer. - Send both hub halves and both blades to an Approved Propeller Repair Center for the remaining 2000 hour inspection. - NOTE: These blades do not have life limitation.
 There is no specified overhaul time.
 The propeller parts are removed from service when they can no longer meet the Continued Airworthiness Requirements.